 Over-the-counter pain relief for your dog

-When can you give your dog NSAIDs?
+When can I give my dog NSAIDs?

-Carprofen (Novox or Rimadyl)
+- Carprofen (Novox or Rimadyl)

 Other risks to consider

-Are there alternatives to medication?
+Are there alternatives to pain medication for my dog?

 As well as getting a prescription from your vet, there are other ways to manage pain for your dog.
 Some conditions, such as arthritis, can improve when you change your dog's diet.
-Supplementing food with omega-3 fatty acids helps to reduce inflammation in the joints and monitoring weight can also help to reduce pressure on the joints.

 Some supplements, such as glucosamine and chondroitin, could also help with pain relief.
 There is evidence that they might help to reduce swelling in joints and repair cartilage.
+Supplementing food with omega-3 fatty acids helps to reduce inflammation in the joints and maintaining a healthy weight can also help to reduce pressure on the joints.